justin-zhu1018/CMPE183F21p_HuynhQuachWeiZhu/README.md

 # eth-react-app
 A playground repository with proper connection between smart contracts and a React application

+## Useful Commands
+`truffle compile`
+Compile smart contracts.
+Change directory (cd) to smart_contracts folder first.

+`truffle migrate`
+Second step after compiling contracts.
+Again, you want to be in the smart_contracts folder.
+You must also be running Ganache.

+`truffle migrate --reset`
+Same as above but with --reset tag.
+This is good for when you want to re-migrate your contracts after making changes while Ganache is still running.

+`npm start`
+Run the frontend.
+Change directory (cd) back to eth-react-app folder first.

 ## Getting Started
 I will simply be listing the steps here.
 Details on each step will follow below.
 1. Clone the repository